Challenges for Reinforcement Learning in Quantum Circuit Design

-\paragraph{State} At each time step $t$, the agent observes the state $s_t$ resulting from the current quantum circuit via the full complex state vector $\ket{\Psi}$ or the unitary operator $\B{V}(\Sigma_t)$ resulting from the current sequence of operations $\Sigma_t$, and the intended target:
+At each time step $t$, the agent observes the state $s_t$ reflecting the current quantum circuit, represented by the full complex state vector $\ket{\Psi}$ or the unitary operator $\B{V}(\Sigma_t)$ resulting from the current sequence of operations $\Sigma_t$, and the intended target:

-This state representation is chosen, as it contains the maximal amount of information to be known about the output of the circuit.
-While this information is only available in quantum circuit simulators efficiently (on real hardware, $\mathcal{O}(2^\eta)$ many measurements would be needed), it depicts a starting point for RL from which future work should extract a sufficient, efficiently obtainable, subset of information.
-This $2^\eta$-dimensional state representation is sufficient for the definition of an MDP-compliant environment, as operations on this state are required to be reversible.
-Thus, no history of states is needed, and decisions can be made solely based on the current state.
+This state representation is chosen as it contains the maximum amount of information about the output of the circuit.
+Although this information is only available in quantum simulators (on real hardware, $\mathcal{O}(2^\eta)$ many measurements would be needed), it represents a starting point for RL from which future work should extract a sufficient and efficiently obtainable subset of information.
+Furthermore, this state representation is sufficient for defining an MDP-compliant environment, as operations in this state must be reversible.
+Thus, no history of states is needed, and decisions can be made based solely on the current state.
 Similar to continuous robotic control tasks \citep{gymnasium_robotics2023github}, we additionally provide the intended target to be observed.
 Note that this addition does not require additional information, as the target representation is also necessary to calculate the reward.
-Furthermore, this representation can be extended to allow for mid-circuit measurements when switching to a density matrix based representation of the state, however at the cost of a quadratically larger state space.
+Furthermore, this representation can be extended to allow for mid-circuit measurements when switching to a density matrix-based representation of the state, however, at the cost of a quadratically larger state space.
 All available qubits are initially in state $\ket{0}$.